rakhalfps/gwfox-css/README.md

-# gwfox: Minimal Elegance for Firefox
+# gwfox: Minimal Elegance for Firefox (Unofficial)

 **gwfox** is a lightweight, modern UI customization for **Firefox 138+**, designed to offer a cleaner, distraction-free browsing experience.
 Fully compatible with **macOS** and **Windows**, including native **Mica integration** on **Windows 11**.